percona/psmdb-docs/source/toku-backup.rst

 |TokuBackup| copies the data in the ``dbpath`` (and ``logDir`` if different) to a backup directory.
 The following subsystems are used to complete the backup:

 * One component copies files directly, in the background.
-This component’s I/O consumption can be controlled with the ``backupThrottle`` command.
+This component's I/O consumption can be controlled with the ``backupThrottle`` command.

 * The other component ensures consistency between the original database files and the backup copy, even while there are read and write workloads occuring in the database.
 This is possible because |TokuBackup| is essentially a shim between the ``mongod`` process and the operating system.
 It intercepts all relvant file system calls, and creates some state in the memory that mirrors the same state in the file system.